riverxdata/nextflow/docs/reference/stdlib.md

 : :::{versionchanged} 24.11.0-edge
   The `file()` function should be used only to match a single file.
 Use `files()` to match a collection of files.
 In the future, `file()` will raise an error if it does not match exactly one file.
   :::
 : Get one or more files from a file name or glob pattern.
-Returns a [Path](#path) if there is one file, or a collection of Paths if there are multiple files.
+Returns a single [Path](#path) if there is one file, or a collection of Paths if there are multiple files.

 : The following options are available: